stanwood/handbook/README.md

 ### 5. Make sure we hit 50% project profitability

 1. weekly update and control the budget with all toggl logged hours
-2. alarm your lead if your projects wents lower than 50% profitability rate (check the PM dashboard)
+2. alarm your lead and team if your projects wents lower than 50% profitability rate (check the PM dashboard), and if non-coding work gets higher than 40%.
 3. push back unreasonable features
 4. Do not start before:
-    Offer send & client signed budget
+ 1. Offer send & client signed budget
-    Designs and Specifications
+ 2. Designs and Specifications
-    Mock API from us
+ 3. Mock API from us
-    Kick off with team & client
+ 4. Kick off with team & client